hkarani/exif_extractor_js_tests/README.md

       		--role arn:aws:iam::012345678910:role/exif_extractor_lambda_role

 6. Login into your AWS an go to the function you just created.
-In Configurations change set the timeout to a higher value of more than 30 seconds since image data processing can take time for larger images and network lag.
-Click save to save changes.
+In Configurations change set the timeout to a higher value of more than 30 seconds since image data processing can take time for larger images and due to network lag.
+Click Save to save changes.

-8. Still in Configurations go to function URL and create a function url.
+8. Still in Configurations go to Function URL and create a function url.
 Select Auth_type as NONE for testing only.
 Copy the funtion url and test it exif_extractor_js_test code by running node test.js.